kluivers/jbw-builders/README.md

 jbw-builders
 ============

 Builder categories for `NSURL` and `NSDate`.
-The builder category adds a builder pattern based convenience initializer to easily build thise classes.
+The builder category adds a builder pattern based convenience initializer to easily build these classes.
 Instead of creating a custom builder object, the build in foundation `NS*Components` objects are used.

 ## Example